BioSCape-io/BioSCape-SMCE-User-Guide/docs/source/pages/jupyter_notebook_basics.rst

 Kernels
 =======

 Jupyter notebooks work by running a specific kernel corresponding to a specific running process of a particular programming language.
-In SHIFT, by default, we have a Python kernel linked to the default conda environment.
-This kernel already has many of the Python libraries you will need to do data analysis, and we can expand this base environment to accommodate reasonable user requests.

 In addition, you can create your own kernels which with new conda environments with specific Python packages.